flexanalytics/dbt-business-intelligence/README.md

 > Tested on both **dbt Core** and **dbt Cloud** versions 1.0+.
 Database agnostic and has been tested with the **Postgres**, **BigQuery**, **Snowflake**, **SQL Server**, and **Redshift** [adapters](https://docs.getdbt.com/docs/available-adapters).

-> **dbt 1.3+** - this project requires dbt and dbt_metrics versions 1.3+.
-If you'd like to try with dbt < 1.3, then use previous releases of this project.
+> **dbt 1.7+** - this project requires dbt versions 1.7+.
+If you'd like to try with dbt < 1.7, then use previous releases of this project.

 ## Create dbt Project